jorgermduarte/project-user-activity/README.md

 # user activity project

-- a simple api that grabs a user data from various sources
+A project with the idea to grab information about a user from multiple sources

-# .env file example
+## Finished integrations

+- spotify

+## Available endpoints

+- /authorization/spotify
+- /authorization/spotify/callback
+- /me/activity/spotify

+## Environment file

 ```
 PORT=3001